Jet Marching Methods for Solving the Eikonal Equation: Introduction

 Geometric acoustics and optics both assume a solution to the wave equation based on an asymptotic high-frequency (WKB) approximation to the Helmholtz equation~\cite{Popov:2002aa}.
 In this approximation, the eikonal plays the role of a spatially varying phase function, whose level sets describe propagating wavefronts.
 The prefactor of this approximation describes the amplitude of these wavefronts.
 The WKB approximation assumes a ray of ``infinite frequency'', suitable for optics, since the effects of diffraction are limited.
 A variety of mechanisms for augmenting this approximation with frequency-dependent diffraction effects have been proposed, the most successful of which is Keller's \emph{geometric theory of diffraction}~\cite{Keller:1962aa} (including the later \emph{uniform theory of diffraction}~\cite{Kouyoumjian:1974aa}).

 The complete geometric acoustic field of multiply reflected and diffracted rays can be parametrized by repeatedly solving the eikonal equation, using boundary conditions derived from the WKB approximation to patch together successive fields.
 A related approach is Benamou's \emph{big raytracing} (BRT)~\cite{Benamou:1996aa,Benamou:1997aa}.
 This approach requires one to be able to accurately solve the transport equation describing the amplitude, e.g.\ using paraxial raytracing~\cite{Popov:2002aa}.
 In order to do this, the first and second order partial derivatives of the eikonal must be computed.
 High-order accurate iterative schemes for solving the eikonal equation exist~\cite{Zhang:2006aa,Xiong:2010aa,Luo:2014aa}, but their performance deteriorates in the presence of complicated obstacles.
 Direct solvers for the eikonal equation allow one to locally parametrize the characteristics (rays) of the eikonal equation, which puts one in a position to simultaneously march the amplitude.
-This enables the design of work-efficient algorithms, critical if a large number of eikonal problems must be solved.
+This enables work-efficient algorithms, critical if a large number of eikonal problems must be solved.

 Benamou's line of research related to BRT seems to have stalled due to difficulties faced with caustics~\cite{Benamou:2003aa}.
 This is reasonable considering that the intended use was seismic modeling, where the eikonal equation is used to model first arrival times of $P$-waves.
 In this case, the speed of sound is extremely complicated, resulting in a large number of caustics~\cite{Versteeg:1994aa}.
 On the other hand, in room acoustics, the speed of sound varies slowly.
 The main challenge is geometric: the domain is potentially filled with obstacles.
 This provides another motivation for compact stencils: such stencils can be adapted for use with unstructured meshes, and the sort of complicated boundary conditions that arise when using finite differences are avoided entirely.
+In this work, our goal is to develop the underlying approach to obtaining a compact higher-order semi-Lagrangian eikonal solver.
+In future work, this will be applied in the unstructured setting.

 The solvers developed in this work are high-order, have optimally local/compact stencils, and are label-setting methods (much like Sethian's \emph{fast marching method}~\cite{Sethian:1999ac} or Tsitsiklis's semi-Lagrangian algorithm for solving the eikonal equation~\cite{Tsitsiklis:1995aa}).
 Additionally, being semi-Lagrangian, they locally parametrize characteristics (acoustic rays), making them suitable for use with paraxial raytracing~\cite{Popov:2002aa}, the method of choice for locally computing the amplitude.
 To the best of our knowledge, these are the first eikonal solvers with this collection of properties.